Last updated: August 2, 2026

 - Add strategic CTAs: Guide users toward the next step with well-placed, benefit-driven calls to action.

-- Enhance accessibility: Make the site more inclusive with contrast fixes, alt text, and a cleaner heading structure.
+- Improve access: Make the site more inclusive with contrast fixes, alt text, and a cleaner heading structure.

 What can you improve on your website without a full redesign?